Quantum Healing Pathways

 Diagnostic Processes in Traditional Korean Healing

-Diagnostic processes in traditional Korean healing are comprehensive, based on direct observation and holistic consideration rather than merely focusing on symptoms.
+Diagnostic processes in this practice are comprehensive, based on direct observation and holistic consideration rather than merely focusing on symptoms.

 Importance of Observing Symptoms and Signs